-Michael is currently the chair of the program planning committee for AHLA's Physician Organization Law Institute to be held February 2014 in New Orleans and was previously a member of the committee (2005-2010) and speaker (2003-2014).
-Michael also was on the planning committee & chair of AHLA's Fundamental Health Law in Chicago (chair, 2010-2012 and speaker 2004-2012).
+Michael is the Co-chair of the program planning committee for AHLA's Physicians and Hospital Law Institute to be held February 2014 in Las Vegas (member 2005-2010, Co-chair 2014 - ) and speaker (2003-2014).
+Michael also was on the planning committee & chair of AHLA's Fundamental Health Law in Chicago (chair, 2010-2012 and speaker 2004-2013).
 Michael was appointed to the AHLA's Managed Care, Medical Malpractice Insurance Subsidies Task Force, and Stark II Members Briefing Task Force.
 He is also a member of the Medical Group Management Association and the Computer Law Association.
-Michael is a past chair of the NJSBA Internet and Computer Law Committee.
+Michael is a past chair of the NJSBA Internet and Computer Law.

-Mr. Schaff is also an Adjunct Associate Professor at the University of Medicine and Dentistry of New Jersey (UMDNJ) and at St. John's University, and on the Advisory Board of Seton Hall Law School's Center for Health & Pharmaceutical Law & Policy (2011- ).
-Michael is the Vice Chair (2009- ) and member (2005- ) of the Editorial Board for the New Jersey Lawyer Magazine, was the special editor of its issues on Health Law (February 2007), Patients' Rights (April 2007), Internet Law (December 2008), Non-Profit Law (April 2010), and its issue on Gaming Law (April 2013).
+Mr. Schaff is also an Adjunct Associate Professor at Rutgers Robert Wood Johnson Medical School (formerly UMDNJ) and at St. John's University, and on the Advisory Board of Seton Hall Law School's Center for Health & Pharmaceutical Law & Policy (2011- ).
+Michael is the current Chair (2014- ), former Vice Chair (2009-2014) and member (2005- ) of the Editorial Board for the New Jersey Lawyer Magazine, was the special editor of its issues on Health Law (February 2007), Patients' Rights (April 2007), Internet Law (December 2008), Non-Profit Law (April 2010), and Gaming Law (April 2013).

 Mr. Schaff is on the Board of Advisors (2008- ) of the Radiology Administrator's Compliance and Reimbursement Insider; Ophthalmology Compliance & Reimbursement Insider, Managed Care, and Ambulatory Surgery Compliance & Reimbursement Insider Newsletters (HcPro, Inc.).
 Michael is on the Editorial Board of The Coding Institute's Part B Insider (2009- ), the Board of Advisors of Imaging Economics (2009- ) and the Advisory Board BNA's Health law Law Reports (2011- ).